-At Queensbridge Primary School, phonics is taught daily following the Letters and Sounds programme
+At Queensbridge Primary School, phonics is taught daily following the ‘The Code’ the (DFE approved programme).

-Children are supported to understand the purpose of learning phonics.
-Therefore, children are given lots of opportunities to apply their developing skills in interesting and engaging literacy lessons.
+Children are supported to understand the purpose of learning phonics, to apply their developing skills within the lesson and also in interesting and engaging literacy lessons.

-Children who do not reach the required pass will be required to repeat the Phonics Check in Year 2.
-These children will receive additional support in small groups in Year 2 and beyond if necessary.
+Children who do not reach the required pass will be required to repeat the Phonics Check in Year 2 Summer Term.
+These children along with any children who continue to struggle will receive additional support in Year 2 and Key Stage 2 if necessary.